Solid Concepts 1911 DMLS: Design

-It weighs 2.25 lbs when it is empty i.e is not filled with a magazine and the trigger pull weighs 5 lbf.
+The 1911 DMLS weighs 2.25 lbs when it is empty i.e is not filled with a magazine and the trigger pull weighs 5 lbf.
 The width is 1.3 in wide.
 The sight radius is 6.4 in and consists of a standard GI with a square notch rear.
 The ratio of the twist is 1:15.8; at 6=Lands 6=Grooves.
 The gun used Inconel 625 (a nickel-chromium alloy) material and stainless steel via the Direct Metal Laser Sintering method.

 The Solid Concepts Browning M1911 replica, version 2.0, will be composed of 34 Inconel 625 components, (not including grips).
 The two carbon-fiber filled nylon 12 grips were also 3D printed.
 Unlike early 3D printed plastic guns, the barrel of the 1911 was rifled.
 None of the parts were machined during production, and assembly took less than seven minutes once the parts had been filed and hardened.